 - Water- ¾ cup (add little by little while kneading)

 - All-purpose flour or maida - 2 tbsp mixed with 2½ tbsp water

 - Oil- to deep fry samosas

-- Heat a non-stick pan, add oil, let it turn hot.
+- Heat a non-stick pan, add oil, let oil turn hot.

-- Add, onions chopped small, a few pinches of salt, saute till translucent.
+- Add, onions chopped small, season with salt, saute till translucent.

-- Add ginger-garlic paste and green chili, saute till onions turn brown in color.
+- Add ginger-garlic paste and green chili, saute till onions turn light brown in color.

 - Add the cooked chicken to the onions, stir fry for a few minutes.

 - Have a taste, add more salt or chili powder/ground pepper for spice if needed.

 - Add cilantro, cook for a minute, remove the pan from the heat, keep aside.